w3c/wot-scripting-api/ReverseProxy.md

 # WoT reverse proxy

-This document explains about reverse proxy for shadow things and how it realized using ScriptingAPI.
+This document explains about reverse proxy that provides a mean for realizing proxy or agent of things that depicted in [Web of Things (WoT) Architecture](https://w3c.github.io/wot-architecture/) or [Primer for Scripting API](https://w3c.github.io/wot-scripting-api/primer) and how it realized using ScriptingAPI.

 ## 1. Reverse proxy